k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 **Example:**

-- Task execution id 102818 generates a new entity.
-The LUI is AI_3_102818.
+- Task execution ID 102818 generates a new entity.
+The LUI will be AI_3_102818.

 Notes: